sentenzo/bzip2/app/transformations/rle/README.md

 # A     B     3     C     2
 ```

-The result of the decoding in this case is actually not determined.
-The ambiguity comes from our inability to tell if the number is the **symbol** or the **counter** of the symbol, which goes before it.
+The result of the decoding in this case is actually undetermined.
+The ambiguity comes from our inability to tell if the number is a **symbol** or a **counter** for some symbol, which goes before it.

-Like imagine you get a string `"h32"` it can be decoded into:
+Imagine you get a string `"h32"` it can be decoded into:
 - `"h32"`
 - `"hhh2"` (`"h"*3 + "2"`)
 - `"h33"` (`"h" + "3"*2`)